Evaluation Seasonal Cycle CMIP6

 Key Findings

-- All three evaluated high-resolution models (IFS-FESOM2-SR, IFS-NEMO-ER, ICON-ESM-ER) consistently overestimate global total cloud cover compared to ERA5, with biases ranging from +1% to +3.5%.
+- All three evaluated high-resolution models (IFS-FESOM2-SR, IFS-NEMO-ER, ICON-ESM-ER) exhibit a systematic positive bias in total cloud cover (1–3% absolute) throughout the seasonal cycle compared to ERA5.

 Spatial Patterns